ASSIGNMENT 1 |

 Nellie Fong - Political Advisor:

 "It's like regaining your identity.
 It's like finding yourself.
-It's like
+It's like now you

 have an opportunity to build your own future."